 Original BBQ Chicken on the Char-Broil Big Easy

-- 2-4 bone-in split chicken breasts or whatever cuts you prefer, about 2 pounds
+- 4 chicken breasts bone-in split, or whatever cuts you prefer, about 2 pounds

-- Weber Just Add Juice Original BBQ marinade combined with 1/2 cup apple juice
+- Weber Just Add Juice Original BBQ marinade combined with the apple juice

 - Place the chicken into a resealable bag or container.